Cech Closure Spaces: A Unified Framework for Discrete and Continuous Homotopy: Homotopy theory on closure spaces

-We see from these examples that there are genuinely new phenomena that must be accounted for in order to develop a theory of covering maps for closure spaces, and, in particular, that the standard methods for computing the fundamental group of $S^1$ in the topological category do not immediately generalize to closure structures on $S^1$.
+The above examples illustrate several ways in which the standard methods for computing the fundamental group of $S^1$ in the topological category do not immediately generalize to closure structures on $S^1$.
 We will solve these problems by incorporating the closure structure, via neighborhood systems, explicitly into the definitions of a covering map, analogously to how the topology of a space appears in the standard definition of a covering map for topological spaces.
 Once the new definitions are in place, we will see that the familiar construction of the fundamental group of $S^1$ then generalizes to this setting.

 We begin with a brief discussion of covering maps in closure spaces.

 \begin{definition} Let $p:(E,c_E) \to (B,c_B)$ be a surjective continuous function between closure spaces, and let $U \subset B$ be a neighborhood of a point $x \in U$.
 If $(F,c_F)$ is another closure space, let $q_1: U \times F \to U$ denote the projection onto the first factor.
 We say that a homeomorphism $\phi:p^{-1}(U) \to U \times F$ such that $q_1 \circ \phi = p$ is a \emph{trivialization of $p$ over $U$}.
 When such a $\phi$ exists, $p$ is said to be \emph{trivial over U}.
 We say that $p$ is \emph{locally trivial} if there exists an interior cover $\mathcal{U}$ of $B$ such that $p$ is trivial over $U$ for each $U \in \mathcal{U}$. \end{definition}